Melbourne Victoria Mater Lotteries House Prize Opportunities: The Complete 2026 Guide

 The Charitable Aspect: Where Your Money Goes

 Mater Lotteries is registered with the ACNC.
-You can verify its charitable status and grants made by visiting the ACNC Register.
-The organisation receives a portion of ticket revenue and distributes funds to charitable causes aligned with its mission.
+You can check its status on the ACNC Register.
+Money from ticket sales goes to charity.

 State Regulations Affecting Melbourne Prize Home Lotteries

-Victoria's Gambling Regulation Act 2003 governs charitable lotteries.
-The Victorian Gambling and Casino Control Commission issues charitable gaming licences.
-Any lottery operating without a valid licence is illegal.
-Mater Lotteries operates under this licence framework.
+Victoria's Gambling Regulation Act 2003 rules lotteries.
+The Victorian Gambling and Casino Control Commission gives licences.
+Any lottery without a licence is illegal.

 Past Winners and Track Record